 During 2022-23, we examined the Council's strategic approach to digital, and specifically the extent to which this has been developed in accordance with the sustainable development principle; and that it will help to secure value for money in the use of the Council's resources.
-We found that the Council has a developed a digital strategy but it is not fully costed and there are weaknesses in arrangements to monitor and review its delivery.
+We found that the Council does not have a digital strategy.
+The absence of a costed strategy with clear objectives and measures also makes it difficult for the Council to monitor and assess the value for money of its strategic approach.
+We also found that the Council has not drawn on a wide range of evidence sources or mapped out the stakeholders it needs to involve, in developing and delivering its strategic approach to digital.